Where have all the women writers gone in Star Trek literature? And other fables.

 One of the other most exciting things about this series of books was that the publishers, in their desire for new and exciting content, cast their nets wide in order to capitalize on the success of their franchise.
 This resulted in a whole range of writers being published.
 Some were professional, published authors in their own right, others were fans and amateurs with promise, others still were scraping the bottom of the barrel – what were the editors thinking?
 I’ve asked myself after reading some of the more problematic love letters to the franchise.

-The numbers vary in any year but if you look at the distribution of the authors something becomes very clear; in the beginning of the Pocket Books Star Trek TOS novel series there is broadly an even spread of male and female authors.
+The numbers vary in any year but if you look at the distribution of the author’s something becomes very clear; at the beginning of the Pocket Books Star Trek TOS novel series, there is broadly an even spread of male and female authors.